 - Character Development: When he cries into Maggie's arms while waiting on the results of his mother's surgery.
 This is a major leap from the man who normally bottles up his emotions until they explode and always cries alone.

 - Chronic Hero Syndrome: Despite being cool under pressure in the operating room, has a tendency to rush into a dangerous situation.
 This is seen when he saves a little girl from a burning bus about to explode, then later when he rushes into a burning building to find Stephanie.
 His very first introduction involved him football-tackling an angry patient wielding a hammer.

 - Cry Laughing: A vivid example in Season 11, when he's faced with the reality of his newborn son, Samuel, being diagnosed with a lethal birth defect.

-- Disappeared Dad: Abandoned him after he couldn't handle the pressure of being an Avery.
-His mother Catherine (who presumably married into the family, since she still goes by Avery today) raised him single-handedly.
+- Disappeared Dad: Robert Avery couldn't handle the pressure of being an Avery.
+His mother Catherine raised him single-handedly, and continues to be active in the Avery Foundation despite having married into the family.
 He later visits his father in Montana in season 13, though wants nothing to do with him.

 - Green-Eyed Epiphany: With Maggie.
 Come Season 14 he offers to take her out for a drink, which she turns down because she's aware of how easily complicated their lives could be if their relationship attempt fails.
 When Maggie's Tinder date arrives Jackson stares the man down with a look that's not entirely friendly.